YuvalHasson/oop2_Legend_of_Zelda/README.md

 •	**Ray-Casting** – casting a ray between the enemy and the player and checks if the ray reaches the player to check for line of sight between them.

 ## Installation
-### Via the installation script
+### Via the installation script(Windows only)
 •	Download the InstallGame.bat
 •	Download the InstallGame.ps1
 •	Run the batch script(Game will be installed in documents folder)

 ### Building the project